 - Draught proofing – identifying and blocking draughts can reduce energy bills by 15%.
 The ThermaFY thermal imaging app can be used to identify any cold spots such as gaps under doors or spaces in wall insulation.

-- Hot-desking – only using the office space you need, via hot-desking schemes, reduces wasted energy used to heat unnecessarily large offices.
+- Hot-desking – only using the office space you need.
+Try hot-desking schemes.
+This reduces wasted energy used to heat unnecessarily large offices.

 - Staff training – reinforce good sustainable practices with your workforce.
 Consider having a sustainable training day or appoint a ‘green champion’ to oversee the office’s energy-saving plans.